-Now, he’s one of Ge’s veteran employees; he’s been with us since 2009.
+Now, he’s one of Global experience’s veteran employees; he’s been with us since 2009.
 When he’s not managing the accounts for students, hosts, and clients, he enjoys playing video games, outdoor activities with his wife and children, and watching movies.

 Stone’s favourite thing about Australia: There are so many cultures living together and the great weather.

 Nora moved to Australia from the US in 2019.
 After falling in love with an Australian in 2015, she made the permanent move to be with her husband in his home country.
-As a Certified Health Education Specialist with a degree in health education, she worked in cancer patient education before joining Ge.
-Using her education program management background, Nora places students and assists Ge with various projects like host trainings and document review.
+As a Certified Health Education Specialist with a degree in health education, she worked in cancer patient education before joining Global experience.
+Using her education program management background, Nora places students and assists Global experience with various projects like host trainings and document review.

 Her best friend in high school was an exchange student from Taiwan, so she knows the impact of the relationships students build while studying overseas.
 Although Nora only speaks English, she uses her native English skills to help her colleagues, and they help her learn Spanish and Chinese in return.
 She loves hosting dinner parties and the occasional tea party.
 She crochets scarves in the winter, even though they aren’t needed in Sydney like they are in Seattle.

-Pui Ling Bon, or “Bon” as we know her at Ge, moved from Malaysia to Perth in 2010 to complete her Bachelor of Science in Psychology.
+Pui Ling Bon, or “Bon” as we know her at Global experience, moved from Malaysia to Perth in 2010 to complete her Bachelor of Science in Psychology.
 In 2014, she moved to Sydney where she commenced her career in the international student education industry.
 After her own yearlong homestay experience with an Italian/Macedonian family, she connected with the students she was helping and enjoyed learning new things from their culture and stories.
-Now with Ge, she uses her skills in Mandarin, Cantonese, Malay and English to place students and liaise with families.
+Now with Global experience, she uses her skills in Mandarin, Cantonese, Malay and English to place students and liaise with families.